rishabh-vij/ML_Movie_Recommendation_System_python/README.md

 **1.Content Based - MovieLens recommender System.ipynbp - A simple recommendation system that let's user select a movie from the MovieLens dataset and recommends movies similar to the selected movie.
 This model uses content based techniques to make predictions**

-**2.Collaborative filtering - Colabrative_filtering_self.ipynb - A Collaborative filtering model using fastai**
+**2.Collaborative filtering - Colabrative_filtering_self.ipynb - A Collaborative filtering model that explores the worst, top and correlation between movies by training embeddings for them using fastai**

 **The models are trained on the IMDB MovieLens dataset**